isb-cgc/readthedocs/docs/source/sections/gcp-info/GeneFlow-RNAseq.rst

 This GeneFlow `RNA-seq <https://www.technologynetworks.com/genomics/articles/rna-seq-basics-applications-and-protocol-299461#:~:text=RNA%2Dseq%20(RNA%2Dsequencing,patterns%20encoded%20within%20our%20RNA.>`_ workflow maps read-pairs to a reference genome and produces a transcript.

-`GeneFlow <https://github.com/CDCgov/geneflow2>`_ enables modular and reproducible scientific workflows by leveraging re-usable, containerized steps.
+`GeneFlow <https://github.com/CDCgov/geneflow2>`_ enables modular and reproducible scientific workflows by leveraging reusable, containerized steps.
 Custom workflow steps can be implemented using either Docker or Singularity containers.
 Additional documentation for GeneFlow can be found `here <https://geneflow.gitlab.io>`_.

 Requirements
 ============